open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

   - [Logger](../src/OpenTelemetry.AutoInstrumentation/Instrumentations/Logger/)
   - [MongoDb](../src/OpenTelemetry.AutoInstrumentation/Instrumentations/MongoDb/)

-For both kind of instrumentations the instrumentations are enabled only when the targeted modules are loaded into the targeted application.
+Both kinds of instrumentation are enabled only when the targeted modules are loaded into the targeted application.

 ## Architecture